sebastienvercammen/ptc-acc-gen/README.md

   - or do it the easy way with `git submodule init && git submodule update`
   - if you cloned non-recursively, run install.bat.
 2. Install requirements with `npm install`
-3. Configure ptc-acc-gen to your settings
-   3a. **BETA** Run config.py, follow prompts, it will automatically fill out the config file for you.
-Any issues tell teknicsrx7
-   3b.
-Open [config.js](config.js) and edit the settings in the file.
 4. Run using `makeaccounts.bat`.
 5. Wait for the generator to fill in the second page, then accept the captcha and hit submit.
 6. Repeat for all accounts